-Webafrica Networks (Pty) Ltd. supports the constitutional right of access to information and we are committed to provide you access to our records in accordance with the provisions of the Act, the confidentiality we owe third parties and the principles of South African law.
+Webafrica supports the constitutional right of access to information and we are committed to provide you access to our records in accordance with the provisions of the Act, the confidentiality we owe third parties and the principles of South African law.

-Requests for access to records held by the Webafrica Networks (Pty) Ltd. must be made on the request form that is available on our website, from the SAHRC website ( www.sahrc.org.za) or the Department of Justice and Constitutional Development (www.doj.gov.za) (under “regulations”).
-Note that requests need not be accompanied by payment BUT will only be processed upon payment of the prescribed fees.
+Requests for access to records held by Webafrica must be made on the request forms that are available from our website and office, from the SAHRC website (www.sahrc.org.za) or the Department of Justice and Constitutional Development (www.doj.gov.za) (under “regulations”).

 Requests for access to records must be made to our Information Officer at the address, fax number or electronic mail address provided for below.

 The requester must provide sufficient detail on the request form to enable the Information Officer to identify the record and the requester.
 The requester should also indicate which form of access is required and indicate if he or she wishes to be informed in any other manner and state the necessary particulars to be so informed.

 The requester must identify the right that he or she is seeking to exercise or protect and provide an explanation of why the requested record is required for the exercise or protection of that right.